abhishekz-tech/banking-system-python/README.md

 balance = 1000
 ```

+### Explanation:
-This variable stores the user's initial bank balance.
+This variable stores the initial bank balance for the user.

 ---